KiraShen33/Alzheimers-MRI-Classification-CNN/README.md

 # Data Description
 The dataset includes MRI scans categorized into four stages of Alzheimer's Disease: Non-Demented, Very Mild Demented, Mild Demented, and Moderate Demented.
 It is sourced from publicly available medical image repositories.

+# Model Architecture
+- Input Layer: Accepts an input of 224x224 RGB images.
+- Convolutional and Pooling Layers: Multiple layers designed to extract and downsample features from the MRI scans.
+- Regularization Techniques: Utilizes dropout to reduce overfitting and improve generalization.
+- Output Layer: A dense layer with softmax activation to classify the input into one of the four stages.